Introduction

 We want boundaries.
 But where should they go?

-This is where Domain-Driven Design becomes useful.
-DDD has a reputation for academic terminology and books thicker than your laptop, but the part that matters for architecture is simple: organize around business domains, not technical layers.
+Domain-Driven Design has opinions about this.
+DDD has a reputation for academic terminology and books thicker than your laptop, but ignore all that—the part that matters for architecture is simple: organize around business domains, not technical layers.

 Domains, Not Layers